cbonami/wh-dispatcher/README.md

 ## Use app

-Perform some HTTP-request via curl, or use the examples in the [.http](src/test/resources/test.http)-files. vscode and IntelliJ can interprete these standard files.
+Perform some HTTP-request via curl, or use the examples in the [.http](src/test/resources/test.http)-files.
+Both IntelliJ and vscode (via an extension) can interprete these standard .http files.

 ### Delete application by ID